First NCP condition fulfilled: Shiv Sena’s Arvind Sawant set to quit as union minister

 Maharashtra impasse: BJP declines, Guv invites Shiv Sena to stake claim

-The first condition was the the minister in the NDA government resigns, while the second was a common agenda.
+The first condition was the minister in the NDA government resigns, while the second was a common agenda.
 While the Shiv Sena has fulfilled the first obligation, the second is yet to be completed.

-However the Congress on the other hand has remained non-committal.
+However, Congress, on the other hand, has remained non-committal.
 The party would be meeting at 10 am today to take a call on whether its 44 MLAs would support the Shiv Sena or not.
 All the MLAs are currently in Jaipur and are holding discussions with Ashok Gehlot.